 Aside from the ChatGPT alternatives above, there is also "the new Bing" — or Bing with ChatGPT.

 Bing with ChatGPT was announced at a Microsoft event on February 7, 2023. and it is closer to a GPT-powered search engine than a ChatGPT competitor.
-It is powered by the same GPT model that powers ChatGPT, though it uses GPT-4 rather than GPT-3.5
+It is powered by the same GPT model that powers ChatGPT, though it uses GPT-4 rather than GPT-3.5.
+And Microsoft seems to be all in on Bing Chat and its other AI projects, as it has officially killed off its old AI assistant Cortana.

 We were initially impressed with its potential but as we've spent extended time with the Microsoft chatbot issues crop up.
 Sometimes we even wonder how can ChatGPT be the next big thing if it's already breaking when pushed beyond basic requests.
 It often gets the basic stuff wrong at a surprising rate — though this happens with chatbot AI more than you'd think.